catseye/Tamsin/README.markdown

     parsing techniques.
 *   Provide means to solve practical problems.
 *   Keep the language simple (grammar should fit on a page)
-*   Have a simple reference implementation (currently ~900 lines of Python).
+*   Have a relatively simple reference implementation (currently ~900 lines of Python, not counting debugging).

 License
 -------